 Difficulty falling pregnant is becoming more widespread in modern society.
 This is largely due to a lot of couples putting off having kids until their mid 30’s instead of starting in their early 20’s.
 Many other modern factors are causing issues as well such as increased stress levels, poor sleeping and eating habits.
 These can all disrupt the body’s hormones and nervous system making falling pregnant more difficult.

-Often investigative tests will be done by your GP such as ultrasounds and blood tests, to check hormone levels and assessing your ovaries for under developed follicles.
-A blood test can be done about 1 week before your period is due to confirm whether you have ovulated that cycle.
+Investigative tests such as ultrasounds and blood tests will often be done by your GP to check hormone levels and assessing your ovaries for under-developed follicles.
+A blood test can be done about one week before your period is due to confirm whether you have ovulated that cycle.

 Medications such as Chlomid can be prescribed to help your body ovulate, or your health practitioner may recommend IVF as an option.